One in 20 believe Covid depopulation conspiracy theory is ‘definitely true’

 In an indication of the extent to which the bogus claim has spread, a further 13 per cent of respondents think it is probably true.
 Focusing on those aged 25 to 34, nearly one in 10 (nine per cent) believe it is definitely true, and as many as 17 per cent think it is probably true.

 The survey was conducted for a report by anti-racist group, Hope Not Hate (HNH), which points out how far-right activists are becoming more involved in anti-vaccine and anti-lockdown movements.
-The report also highlights the role of leading Covid-related conspiracy theorists in spreading “more extreme antisemitic and far-right tropes and memes”.
+The report also highlights the role of leading Covid-related conspiracy theorists in spreading “more extreme antisemitic and traditional far-right tropes and memes”.

 A longstanding conspiracy theory known as Agenda 21 – said to have gained renewed popularity in the wake of the pandemic – falsely alleges the United Nations is behind a decades-old global depopulation plot.